Saeed-Rajabi/LLM_QAdoc/README.md

-Robot to search the PDF documents and answer the queries, it uses google/flan-t5-base hugging face LLM model (https://huggingface.co/google/flan-t5-base).
+WebApp to search the PDF documents and answer the queries, it uses google/flan-t5-base hugging face LLM model (https://huggingface.co/google/flan-t5-base).
 To run the code you should have installed the necessary packages and have the hugging face API key (HF_API_KEY).